Achille Peretti (politician)

-Achille Peretti (13 June 1911 – 14 April 1983), was a French politician.
+Achille Peretti (13 June 1911 – 14 April 1983) was a French politician.

 Peretti was born in Ajaccio.
-A lawyer by profession, he was a member of the French resistance, and was in charge of security of Charles de Gaulle's government in Algiers.
+A lawyer by profession, he was a member of the French resistance, and was in charge of the security of Charles de Gaulle's government in Algiers.

 After the war, Peretti pursued a business career.
 A member of the French parliament from 1958 to 1977, he became chairman of the National Assembly in 1969 when Jacques Chaban-Delmas was nominated as prime minister.
 After the right-wing coalition's narrow victory in the 1973 elections, he had to step down and was replaced by Edgar Faure.

 Peretti was the mayor of Neuilly-sur-Seine from 1947 until his death.
-He was succeeded by Nicolas Sarkozy who had become his political protégé.
+He was succeeded by Nicolas Sarkozy, who became his political protégé.